These 'thug' plants will take over your garden, so avoid planting them to prevent problems later on

 Published: May 8, 2025 at 9:15 am

 Within the plant world, there are two meanings for the word 'invasive'.
-One refers to invasive, non-native plants on Schedule 9 of the Wildlife and Countryside act 1981.
-There are stringent regulations in place for these invasive plants, which, if they take root, can disrupt this balance, with devastating consequences.
+One refers to the invasive, non-native plants on Schedule 9 of the Wildlife and Countryside act 1981.
+There are stringent regulations in place around these plants, which, if they take root, can disrupt the delicate balance of our native ecosystems.
 We have covered some of the worst invasive plant offenders here.

 You may also like